-For unipolar depression, HF-LDLPFC trials of 10, 20 and 30 sessions were superior to sham.
-For OCD, BLDLPFC and LF-RDLPFC trials of 10-20 treatment sessions and LF-SMA trials of 10-25 sessions were superior to sham.
+For OCD, BLDLPFC, and LF-RDLPFC trials of 10-20 treatment sessions and LF-SMA trials of 10-25 sessions were superior to sham.
 For PTSD, 10-20 sessions of LF-RDLPFC were superior to sham.
-For schizophrenia, HF-LDLPFC trials of 10, 15 and 20 sessions were superior to sham (Table 2).
+For schizophrenia, HF-LDLPFC trials of 10, 15, and 20 sessions were superior to sham (Table 3).

-Sensitivity analyses of core symptoms
+Sensitivity analyses of core symptoms.
 Sensitivity analyses excluding high risk of bias RCTs did not show substantial differences for the core symptom domains.
 The only change was the finding of TMS inducing significant improvements in executive functioning in depression (Table 4).

-Again a number of results were limited by significant heterogeneity (Tables 1 and 3).
+Again a number of results were limited by significant heterogeneity (Tables 1, 2).